 - Inhaltliche Voraussetzungen (erwartete Kenntnisse)

-Basic knowledge in organic agriculture and qualitative interview methods are an advantage
+Basic knowledge in organic agriculture is an advantage